mridang/traefik-superheader/README.md

 #### Configuring the Cross-Origin-Resource-Policy Header

 This header can be configured by the "cross-origin-resource-policy" header to control the cross-origin requests that a resource can make.

-The valid values with the explanations are as follows:
+The valid values are as follows:

 - `same-origin`: Only allows requests from the same origin.
 - `same-site`: Allows requests from the same site.
 - `cross-origin`: Allows all cross-origin requests.
+- `off`: Disables the setting of the header

 For more information,
 visit: [MDN: Cross-Origin-Resource-Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cross-Origin-Resource-Policy)